mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 Notice that most of the receivables are from its business group, not customers.
 This is a common practice in the pharmaceutical industry.
 -->
 ---
-### Securitization or Factoring of receivables
+### 2.3 Securitization or Factoring of receivables
 - Receivables can be sold to a third party (bank, financial institution, etc.) in exchange for cash
 - The third party usually pays less than the face value of the receivables and finances the purchase by issuing debt to the capital markets.
 - The collection of those receivables provides the cash flow to pay the debt
 - Should the factored receivables be reported as assets :question:
   - Receivables can be kept off the balance sheet if the company surrenders all control over the receivables to an independent buyer.
-  - If the company has any degree of retained interest in the receivables, they should be reported as an asset
+  - If the company has any degree of retained interest in the receivables, they should be reported as an asset.

 ---
 ### Example: Factoring of receivables